plutext/docx4j/docx4j/README.txt

 -----------------

 docx4j is published under the Apache License version 2.0.
-For the license text, please see the following files:
+For the license text, please see the following files in the legals directory:
 - LICENSE
 - NOTICE

-Legal information on libraries used by docx4j can be found in the "lib/README.txt" file.
+Legal information on libraries used by docx4j can be found in the "legals/NOTCIE" file.

 Here is a (TODO: non exhaustive?) list of files included in docx4j but not published under Apache License version 2.0:

-- DocX2Html.xslt
+- DocX2Html.xslt (though docx2xhtmlNG2.xslt is our supported transform, not that)
 - src/diffx (ARTISTIC LICENCE)
 - xsd/**